reinaldelacruz/fetch-receipt-processor-challenge/README.md

 # Fetch Take-Home Challenge

 ## Overview
-This project is a simple web service that allows users to submit receipts and retrieve reward points based on those receipts.
+A simple Django web service that allows users to process receipt data and retrieve reward points associated with those receipts.
+The service provides two main endpoints: one for submitting receipts and generating unique IDs, and another for retrieving the points associated with a specific receipt ID.

 ## Endpoints